mrcashe/tau/README.md

 [~]$ gmake
 ~~~

-`gmake` will run `configure` by itself, because subdirectory *./conf* does not exists
+`gmake` will run `configure` by itself, because subdirectory ./conf does not exists
 and will start building process immediately.

 You can also use configure options, the brief list is:
--   *--prefix*=***PREFIX*** the install prefix where built files will be copied.
+-   *--prefix*=PREFIX the install prefix where built files will be copied.
 -   *--enable-static* enable static library building.

 One more feature of `configure` script is it can be called from any place but not only
 from project's root directory.
-Suppose, you downloaded source into *~/build/tau/* directory
+Suppose, you downloaded source into ~/build/tau/ directory
 and do not want to build there.
-You can make another directory, say *~/build/tau-build/*,
+You can make another directory, say ~/build/tau-build/,
 `cd` to it and enter:

 ~~~
 [~]$ ../tau/configure
 ~~~

-...and build process will happen within *~/build/tau-build/* directory.
+...and build process will happen within ~/build/tau-build/ directory.
 Same way, you may
 specify an absolute path to the `configure` script:

 ~~~